SARANYA-4411/readme.md/README.md

 <br/>
 <br/>

-- 🔭 Data Engineer, Data Science , Data analyst& Data Technologies Enthusiast.
+- 🔭 Data Science , Data analyst& Data Technologies Enthusiast.
 - 🌱 I’m currently learning more about Full Stack Data Science.
 - 🤔 I’m looking for help with career guidance.
 - 💬 Ask me about Data & Technologies or any tech related stuff.